-Chairman of the Board of Directors.
+Chairman of the Board of Directors of Glunz & Jensen Holding A/S.

 Member of the Board of Directors of Glunz & Jensen Holding A/S since 2017.
-Re-elected in 2019 for a 1-year period and is up for re-election in 2020.
+Re-elected in 2020 and is up for re-election in 2021.
 Regarded as independent.

-Chairman of the Board of Directors in: Insepa A/S, Espersen A/S, Port of Esbjerg, Hanegal A/S, Head Energy Denmark A/S, Head Energy A/S (Norway), Business Esbjerg, Skov Industri A/S, Suztain A/S and ABL Food A/S.
+Chairman of the Board of Directors in: Insepa A/S, Espersen A/S, Port of Esbjerg, Head Energy Denmark A/S, Head Energy A/S (Norway), Business Esbjerg, ST Plast A/S, Skov Industri A/S, Suztain A/S and ABL Food A/S.